RKrahl/photoidx/README.rst

 dependency is deliberately omitted in the setup script of photoidx.
 You need to install PySide2 independently before installing photoidx.
-It is advisable to install PySide2 using the package manager of your operation system rather than from PyPI.
+It is advisable to install PySide2 using the package manager of your operating system rather than from PyPI.

 Furthermore, you may want to install vignette along with a thumbnail backend to enable cached thumbnails in the overview window.
 This also